Director Danny Boyle exits latest James Bond movie, producers say

-LOS ANGELES (Reuters) - British director Danny Boyle has exited the latest upcoming James Bond movie due to “creative differences,” the producers of the multi-million film franchise said on Tuesday.
+LOS ANGELES, Aug 21 (Reuters) - British director Danny Boyle has exited the latest upcoming James Bond movie due to ‘creative differences,’ the producers of the multi-million film franchise said on Tuesday.

 “Michael G. Wilson, Barbara Broccoli and Daniel Craig today announced that due to creative differences Danny Boyle has decided to no longer direct Bond 25,” said a statement on the official 007 Twitter account.